 Legal Rights of Nursing Home Residents in Minnesota

-A resident being yelled at by a staff member, yet staying silent out of fear of retaliation.
+A resident is being yelled at by a staff member, yet staying silent out of fear of retaliation.
 Sadly, many residents feel powerless in these situations.
 But under Minnesota law and federal regulations, every nursing home resident is guaranteed the right to be treated with safety, dignity, respect, and freedom from abuse or neglect.

 Minnesota’s Right to Be Free from Abuse or Neglect